 - 1 tbsp Parsley chopped

 - 1 teaspoon Dijon Mustard

 - 1/2 teaspoon Spanish Smoked Paprika

 - In a pot bring the water to boil.
-Add eggs and cook them for 10 minutes. remove from the pot and cool of in cold water for 10-12 minutes (depending on the size of the eggs).
+Add eggs and cook them for 10 minutes. remove from the pot and cool off in cold water for 10-12 minutes (depending on the size of the eggs).

-- Once the eggs are cooled off, cut them in a half, remove egg yolks and place in a bowl;
+- Once the eggs are cooled off, cut them in a half, remove egg yolks and place them in a bowl;

 - Check for seasoning and adjust as needed.